TomfromBerlin/bashrc/README.md

   ```

 ### Using Git
-If you're using `git`, the directory will be just called bashrc and you don't have to extract the files.
-In this case you can use the following commands:
+Its a bit easier to clone the repo with `git`.
+The directory will be just called bashrc and you don't have to extract the files.
+If you want this you can use the following commands:

   ```bash
     $ cd ~